The Rapture: a Mystery about to Unfold

 Concluding, it appears that the true church is removed at the start of Week 70, and this view is also supported by considering earthly life before Week 70.

-Normality: It seems that up to the end of the so-called “Church age”, or “Age of grace”, believers will still be able to meet (as in church groups) and preach the gospel (albeit with increasing persecution, Matthew 24:9-14).
+Normality: It seems that up to the end of the so-called “Church age”, or “Age of grace”, believers will still be able to meet (as in church groups or house churches) and preach the gospel (albeit with increasing persecution, Matthew 24:9-14).
 And whilst there will be a falling away from faith (2 Thes 2:3), some believers will still be “watching” the signs (Luke 21:34-36) whilst other believers, like foolish virgins (Matthew 25:8-13), will be ignoring the signs.

 When it comes to work, Matthew 24:36-41 and Luke 17:26-37 imply that believers are working within a normal social environment alongside unbelievers up to the instant when they are suddenly “taken”.
 As Jesus puts it, life in the world will be like Noah’s day, with pleasure seeking, marrying, buying and selling, building and so on.
 And, as in Noah’s day, people today will be oblivious to, or skeptical of, the impending judgement of God.